yezdanibegum/home-schooling/README.md

 - Add new attendees
 - Check-in and check-out functionality
 - View profile details
-- Data persistence using local storage
+- Data persistence using MongoDB

 ## How to Run